 But these are minor issues in the grand scheme of things, and to be able to buy a bike you enjoy looking at, can ride on a CBT and can pay for in £50 chunks is actually an impressive feat.

 The main concern for some will be whether or not the Lexmoto will stand the test of time in British weather.
 Having ridden it around in typical November conditions before leaving it in storage for several days and there isn’t a spot of additional rust to be found.
 And if that’s not reassurance enough, Lexmoto offer a two-year parts and labour warranty.

 Along with its sporty looks, the LXR SE’s real trump card is its price.
-The SE comes in at a staggeringly thrifty £2499 (£300 under the standard model).
+When launched the SE came in at a staggeringly thrifty £2499 (£300 over the standard model).
 Put £100 down on one of these and you’ll pay just £49.70 per month over five years.